 be counted toward the degree.
-Courses included in the Applied Human Nutrition science minor as designated on
+Courses included in the Applied Human Nutrition science minor as designated on page 71 will not be counted as professional electives.

 ☐ Core C - Humanities (1.0 unit)

 Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts General Studies degree may apply to do a major certificate.
 Students must fulfill the requirements for the major degree listed above.